The Cemetery’s Residents

 Related family or prominent figures

-John Richbell was an English trader who bought Mamaroneck from the Wappaquewam and Mahatahan tribes in exchange for tools and clothing.
+John Richbell was an English trader who bought Mamaroneck from two Indigenous people - Wappaquewam and Mahatahan - in exchange for tools and clothing.
 John and his wife, Ann Richbell, lived in Mamaroneck with their children for the rest of their lives.
-After receiving his land after John died, Ann sold it to Caleb Heathcote and left the money from the sale to her daughters in her will.
+After receiving the land after John’s death in 1684, Ann gave thirty acres (including this burial ground) to her daughter, Mary, and Mary’s husband, Captain James Mott.
+Shortly after in 1697, Ann sold her house on Heathcote Hill and the remaining property she owned to Caleb Heathcote.

 Additionally, in 1700, Ann Richbell wrote in her will: